How to Register a Limited Partnership in Ontario

 Internal Accounting

-Unlike other business models, an Ontario LP does not require public reporting.
+Unlike other types of business models, an Ontario LP does not require public reporting.
 While general financial information is issued to bankers, vendors, and tax collectors for transparency, cash flow is overseen internally, for the most part.

 Legal Status of Limited Partners in Ontario

 Since the general partner undertakes any fiscal and liability obligations, they become primarily responsible for any significant losses incurred by the partnership.
-This is hugely advantageous for the limited partners since only the assets belonging to the general partners are seized in the event of financial collapse.
+This is hugely advantageous for the limited partners since only the personal assets belonging to the general partners are seized in the event of financial collapse.

 Limited Partnerships Are a Flow-Through Loss Entity